Dan-StrategicAutomation/hypergranola-meeting-assistant/README.md

 npm run tauri dev
 ```

 The application window should appear.
-Speak into your microphone to start the loop!
+Set up your meeting context and speak or type to get meeting assistance!

 ## 🔧 Architecture